talex-touch/talex-touch/CONTRIBUTING.md

 > Tip: Advice before development puts forward a issue to avoid being deny when you try to merge.

-#### 补充说明
+#### Added

 1. All things you posted must be validated and follow as standard format.
 2. `Commit Message` should be referred as follows.
 If your pr is vital but not match the format, we will adopt measures to squash, rather than the merge
-   This will affect your `Conrtibution Commits` on our repository.
+   This will affect your `Contribution Commits` on our repository.
 Please noted.

 #### Commit Message

 1. `Commit Message` are supposed to like: prefix<range?>: brief description (range is optional)
-2. You can reffer these:
+2. You can refer these:
    - Fix<xxx>: message
    - Feat<xxx>: message
    - Test<xxx>: message